jieunkim1211/academic-kickstart/content/authors/admin/_index.md

 #- Visitors
 ---

 Welcome!
 I am a PhD student in the Department of Political Science at the University of California, Berkeley.
-My research interests include ...

 You can reach me at kimjieun@berkeley.edu.